 She circled him.
 "Finally I can kill you with a clear conscience."

 "You've been killing me for two years, you bitch."

-"No I really haven't.
+"No, I really haven't.
 It would have been too easy.
 Like rolling a drunk or something."
 Her kick was lighting fast, but he absorbed the energy, rolled with it and was up quickly.
-His own kick caught her by surprise, sent her reeling into the stairwell.
+His own kick caught her by surprise and sent her reeling into the stairwell.
 "How's it feel?"